 9:00AM - 9:15AM

-Chef Selassie Atadika of Midunu Restaurant in Ghana shares her choice to build a career that focuses on creating authentic experiences where culture, community and cuisine intersect
+Chef Selassie Atadika of Midunu Restaurant in Ghana shares her choice to build a career that focuses on creating authentic experiences where culture, community and cuisine intersect with environment, sustainability and the economy.

 An Easy Choice: